 [12:35] Secondly, it got me thinking about how I needed to talk more about genre in the future.
 Because this is creative, but it’s creative within, instead of actually thinking about how otherwise this might be used.

-[12:58] While I could say this is quite beautiful, I had not given much thought as to how to assess it, seriously.
+[12:57] I got it and while I could say this is quite beautiful, I had not given much thought as to how to assess it, seriously.
 The point is you’ve got to put a lot of thought into this.
 You can’t put a lot of thought into it until you understand what goes into the production of this.
 I tried to take short cuts that can’t be taken in a classroom.

 [13:22] I was looking for some way that I could have a different experience for the student.
-It seemed to be actually just the easiest one, the easiest one to reach for, because podcasting can be pretty complex.
-You can do all types of things with it.
+It seemed to be actually just the easiest one, the easiest one to reach for, because podcasting can be pretty complex, you can do all types of things with it.
 The initial entryway, as I found out from people just recording their papers, isn’t that hard.

 [14:15] [background music]